amaurybsouza/devops-cheatsheet/README.md

 # DevOps Cheat-sheet
 This DevOps cheatsheet helps you with the most commonly and used commands, for easy reference like Linux, Ansible, Terraform, Docker, Kubernetes, AWS Cloud, Git, Gitlab and olthers (constantly updating).

+Cheat sheets are designed to help users memorize and recall essential information quickly, making them an efficient way to learn and use new technologies.
+Cheat sheets are available for various technologies, including programming languages, operating systems, databases, network protocols, and software applications.

 ## Ansible Ad-Hoc Commands
 - Ping all hosts: `ansible all -m ping`
 - Run a shell command on all hosts: `ansible all -a "/bin/echo hello"`